 SEAS believes it is the responsibility of every member of our community to create a diverse and inclusive environment.
-The Office of Diversity, Inclusion, and Belonging provides a number of opportunities for individuals to engage in intergroup interactions; explore diversity, inclusion, and belonging best practices; and learn how to actively contribute to a safe environment.
+The Office of Diversity, Inclusion, and Belonging provides a number of opportunities for individuals to engage in intergroup interactions; explore diversity, inclusion, and belonging best practices; and learn how to actively contribute to a safe and equitable environment.
 Please visit this page often to learn of upcoming educational opportunities and explore our training programs.
 In addition to the below opportunities, the Office of DIB is available to provide customized trainings for teams, student organizations, or lab groups.
 Please contact email@example.com for a consultation.

 Upcoming Training Opportunities

 We are actively planning the '21-'22 training schedule and look forward to engaging with SEAS community members to advance inclusive excellence and address inequities.
 Please check back in early Fall 2021 for the complete schedule.